Volumes

 The number of commits you can run concurrently is limited.
 If you run too many concurrent commits each commit will take longer due to contention.
 If you are committing small changes, avoid doing more than 5 concurrent commits (the number of concurrent commits you can make is proportional to the size of the changes being committed).

-As a result, volumes are typically not a good fit for use cases where you need to make concurrent modifications to the same file (nor is distributed file locking supported).
+As a result, Volumes are typically not a good fit for use cases where you need to make concurrent modifications to the same file (nor is distributed file locking supported).

-While a commit or reload is in progress the volume will appear empty to the container that initiated the commit.
-That means you cannot read from or write to a volume in a container where a commit or reload is ongoing (note that this only applies to the container where the commit or reload was issued, other containers remain unaffected).
+While a commit or reload is in progress the Volume will appear empty to the container that initiated the commit.
+That means you cannot read from or write to a Volume in a container where a commit or reload is ongoing (note that this only applies to the container where the commit or reload was issued, other containers remain unaffected).

-For example, this is not going to work:
+For example, this is won’t work:

 volume = modal.Volume.from_name("my-volume")